cms-DQM/dials/docs/DEPLOYMENT.md

 oc rollout restart deployment/frontend
 ```

-Note that when you rollout Kubernetes will replace the current pod with a new one, if any job is running in the job queue it might get lost!
+Note that when you rollout Kubernetes will replace the current pod with a new one, if any job is running in the job queue it might get lost.
+In order to avoid dead jobs connect to `flower` trough port-forward and disable the consumers, once the worker has finished processing all pre-fetched jobs you can safely rollout the pod.